 Know about Dubai Visa: Before you plan your trip, get to know about Dubai visa, how you should apply for one and what documents are needed for the same.
 For the following Dubai itinerary 6 days trip, a 30-day Dubai tourist visa is sufficient.
 For tourists who are citizens of GCC countries or destinations like the USA, UK, and Canada, then you do not need to go through the paperwork and hassle of a pre-approved visa.
 Find out whether you require a visa or not according to your nationality.

 Understand what type of itinerary you want: Though it is your first trip to Dubai, identify the kind of experience you would prefer.
-For instance, if you are someone who doesn’t like thrill and adventures, then trips to Aquaventure water park or the desert safari might not be suited for you.
-A relaxing journey on the Dubai Marina or Dubai Creek cruise and a visit to heritage sites might be more fascinating.
+For instance, if you don’t like thrills and adventures, a trip to Aquaventure Water Park or taking a desert safari might not suit you.
+A relaxing journey on the Dubai Marina or Dubai Creek cruise and visiting heritage sites might be more fascinating.Â

 Respect the culture: Once you reach Dubai, you must respect the culture and laws of the land.
 The emirate is an integral part of an Islamic nation, even if it is lenient, and has a different, modern vibe compared to other emirates.
-It is essential that you follow modest dressing, especially in public places and religious sites.
+You must dress modestly, especially in public places and religious sites.
 Refrain from PDA.
-Also, do not say anything against the royal family.
+Also, do not say anything against the royal family.Â

-Have a buffer in the budget: Add 5 % more to the estimated budget you plan for your Dubai trip.
+Have a buffer in the budget: Add 5 % more to the estimated budget for your Dubai trip.
 The city is attractive and provides lots of once-in-a-lifetime opportunities.
-Therefore, if you decide to indulge in such an event, perhaps some additional financial planning will not significantly affect your vacation budget.
+Therefore, if you decide to indulge in such an event, some additional financial planning may not significantly affect your vacation budget.Â

-Find out which time is best for you to travel: When travelling to Dubai, know that October to April is the best time to visit the destination.
+Find out which time is best for you to travel: When traveling to Dubai, know that October to April is the best time to visit the destination.
 However, this is also the peak season for UAE travel and hence not favourable for budget-conscious travellers.
-But this is also the period when most festivals, seasonal attractions and events are held throughout the city.
-For budget-friendly travel, opt for shoulder seasons like September or March for reasonable prices.
+However, this is also the period when most festivals, seasonal attractions and events are held throughout the city.
+For budget-friendly travel, opt for shoulder seasons like September or March for reasonable prices.Â

 Now that you have a general idea of what to consider before arriving in Dubai, it’s time to look at what you can do for a 6 day Dubai trip.
 Before going further, we want to point out that the following Dubai itinerary for 6 days is designed with the understanding that you, as a visitor, have six full days to spend in Dubai.
 You would arrive a day prior and take that day for leisure and relaxation after your flight.
 You can explore as you wish if you do not feel tired.
-After the 6th day in our itinerary, you depart on the next day and utilize any free time for last-minute shopping, visiting attractions on your own, or simply spending the time packing and relaxing before your journey to your onward destination.
+After the 6th day in our itinerary, you depart the next day and utilize any free time for last-minute shopping, visiting attractions on your own, or simply spending the time packing and relaxing before your journey to your onward destination.

 6-Day Dubai Holiday Itinerary for First-time Visitors